 Coming from Salzburg, Fuschlsee is the first place in the Salzkammergut, the lake district of Salzburg.
 It will only take you 40 Minutes and €5,90 to get there from Salzburg.

 You take bus 150 from outside the train station.
 You get the ticket from the bus driver.
 Ask for a single ticket to Fuschl because you will take the bus back from St Gilgen.

-The reason the bus fills up is because on the other side of the lake district there is Hallstatt, one of the most popular destinations in Austria.
+The reason the bus fills up is that on the other end of the lake district, there is Hallstatt, one of the most popular destinations in Austria.
 Everyone going to Hallstatt will be on the same bus as you.

 You get off the bus at the “Fuschl am See Brunnerwirt” stop.
-That’s one stop before the center of Fuschl.
-Brunnerwirt is the closest stop to your hiking trail and at the Brunnerwirt bus stop there is the Red Bull headquarter which you should definitly have a look at.
+That’s one-stop before the center of Fuschl.
+Brunnerwirt is the closest stop to your hiking trail, and at the Brunnerwirt bus stop, there is the Red Bull headquarter, which you should definitely have a look at.

 What to do in Fuschl am See?

 If you would like to look at Fuschl, you can also get off at the next stop, “Fuschl Ortsmitte” and later come back, but there is not much to see in Fuschl itself.
 In case you want to go for a swim, lake Fuschl is an excellent place to do so.
 You could take your time to head down to the lake.
 In any direction along the lake, you will find swimming spots.